pipelinebot-com/docs/docs/how-it-works.md

 # How it works

-Deliverybot is built around the GitHub [deployments api][1].
+Pipelinebot is built around [GitHub Actions][1].
+It builds pipelines based on GitHub workflows.
+ It allows you to join your workflows as pipelines with auto-trigger or manual trigger.
 It's an event driven decoupled way to deploy your code.
 Deliverybot is responsible for figuring out when to trigger a deployment.
 When conditions are met it triggers a deploy to the environment that you've specified in the [configuration file][2].